Search

 3. Turn on the ThAr lamp in the ALFOSC calib unit.

-4. Make a small window by typing alfosc.polwin in the sequencer.
+4. Make a small window by typing alfosc.polwin.

-6. Use imexam to find the x-position of the top and bottom part of the two slitlets split by the calcite.
-Measure the x-positions with the key 'j'.
+5. Take a test image with exp 1 and use imexam to find the y-position of the left and right parts of the two slitlets split by the calcite.
+Measure the two y-positions with the key 'k' and determine the difference dy.

-7. If the slit is tilted, change the encoder position of the wheel in the program EditAlfosc and iterate until the slit is aligned.
-About -1400 units is needed to rotate the slitlet clockwise by an amount corresponding to dx = 3 pixels from upper slit top to lower slit bottom.
-Note that the slit will be displaced horizontally on the image when you change encoder values.
-This is normal.
+6. If the slit is tilted, change the encoder position of the wheel in the program editsetup and iterate until the slit is aligned.
+About -1400 units is needed to rotate the slitlet clockwise by an amount corresponding to dy = 3 pixels from left side of left slit to right end of left slit.
+(For reference: when mounted in aperture slot 6 the best alignment was found at encoder value 237200.)

-8. When the slit is vertical, type resetxy and take a full image to determine the slit position (i.e. the xy values for the center of the upper slit) in order to update the file ~obs/alfosc/slitpos.def.
-Instruct the observer to use the upper image of the target for slit acquisition.
+7. When the slit is aligned, type resetxy and take a full image to determine the slit position, i.e. the center of the left image of the slit, in order to update the file ~obs/alfosc/slitpos.def.
+Instruct the observer to use the left image of the target for slit acquisition.

-9. Make an appropriate window for spectroscopy for the user by setting xbeg, ybeg, xsize, ysize in a script such as for instance:
+8. Make an appropriate window for spectroscopy for the user by setting xbeg, ybeg, xsize, ysize in a script, such as for instance (and always in this order), and store it in the script directory of the observer:

 #!/bin/tcsh